frank26080115/OpenMV-Astrophotography-Gear/README.md

 (from [Wikipedia](https://en.wikipedia.org/wiki/Atmospheric_refraction), according to the Wikipedia page, this approximation formula is good enough for astronomy and navigation)

 Where "h" is the altitude in degrees (for looking at Polaris, this is equal to your latitude), "R" is the result in arc-minutes.
-"P" is the pressure in kPa and "T" is the temperature in Celcius degrees. "cot" is the cotangent function (the reciprocal of the tangent function).
+"P" is the pressure in kPa and "T" is the temperature in Celsius degrees. "cot" is the cotangent function (the reciprocal of the tangent function).

 All of this is simple enough to code.
 At the North Pole, the result is very close to zero, because looking straight up, you wouldn't experience any refraction.
 Near the Earth's equator, the refraction could be over 30 arc-minutes, which would be over 100 pixels on the camera's image.
 This calculation can make tropical astrophotographers very happy, while people in Alaska might not bother using it.

-The hardest part about coding all this is actually trying to judge which way is "down", since the camera isn't neccessarily upright.
+The hardest part about coding all this is actually trying to judge which way is "down", since the camera isn't necessarily upright.
 Luckily, the plate-solving algorithm knows how the other stars are rotated around Polaris, and the current date and location can be used to apply another rotation offset, giving me an angle of the horizon.
 Thus, I can figure out which way is down.

 Software and Firmware Engineering
 =================================